 Traditional and Medicinal Uses

-- Urinary & Reproductive Uses: Employed traditionally for genitourinary complaints such as cystitis, dysuria and gonorrhoeal infections; also used as an emmenagogue in some traditional systems.
+- Urinary & Reproductive Uses: Traditionally utilized for various genitourinary disorders, including cystitis, dysuria, and gonorrhoeal infections.
+In some traditional systems, it is also used as an emmenagogue to support menstrual health.

-- Anti-inflammatory, Analgesic & Antimicrobial Uses: Traditionally used in both folk and classical medicinal systems to relieve rheumatic pain, reduce general body aches, and help manage infections due to its anti-inflammatory, pain-relieving, and antimicrobial properties.
+- Anti-inflammatory, Analgesic & Antimicrobial Uses: Widely used in folk and classical medicinal practices to help relieve rheumatic pain, general body aches, and inflammation.
+It is also valued for its pain-relieving and antimicrobial properties, which help support the management of infections.

 References